SKIP TO PAGE CONTENT Scroll to Top

 It is the College’s responsibility to provide a qualified interpreter for any individual with a hearing impairment who requires such service at no cost to the individual.
 The following procedures should be followed in requesting such service.

 1. The individual needing the service is responsible for requesting a sign language interpreter.
 The request should be made no later than two weeks prior to the beginning of the course or event.
-Requests for less than two weeks will be covered depending on the availability of interpreters.
-Requests may be made in writing or by completing the Accommodation Request Form with the Disability Services Office.
+Requests for less than two weeks will be covered depending on the availability of Requests may be made in writing or by completing the Accommodation Request Form with the Disability Services Office.

-2. The Counselor for Students with Disabilities will be responsible for the assignment of the interpreter.
-While a specific interpreter may be requested, the counselor will make the final assignment decision.
+2. The Counselor for Students with Disabilities will be responsible for the assignment of the While a specific interpreter may be requested, the counselor will make the final assignment decision.

-Interpreters will not be placed on assignments that could compromise their commitment to the their Code of Ethics.
+Interpreters will not be placed on assignments that could compromise their commitment to their Code of Ethics.
 This may include interpreting for family members, close friends, or romantic interests.
-As stated in the Registry of Interpreters for the Deaf (RID) Standard Practice Papers, “the relative may have attitudinal or emotional issues that could affect objectivity and impartiality and prevent accurate communications.”
+As stated in the Registry of Interpreters for the Deaf (RID) Standard Practice Papers, "the relative may have attitudinal or emotional issues that could affect objectivity and impartiality and prevent accurate communications."
 Interpreters will maintain a professional relationship with all students and faculty.

 Important Telephone Numbers and Info

-• Email - kvillanueva@lee.edu - K-leigh Low Villanueva, 281.425.6217 or 832.556.4069
+• Access Center: Office for Students with Disabilities, 281.425.6217 — Email disability@lee.eduK-leigh Shaw Villanueva, 281.425.6217 or 832.556.4069

 • Business Office - 281.425.6321